salsa-rs/salsa/book/src/rfcs/RFC0009-Updatable-Inputs.md

 whether the value changed.
 This proposal does not change this assumption, and a call like `db.update_some_input(|_value| { /* do nothing */ })` will invalidate all queries that depend on `some_input`.

+### What happens if the closure panics?

+Any updates made by the closure are visible; updates are not rolled back as the old value is no longer available.
+Salsa's current revision number is incremented regardless, and any derived queries are re-computed against the partially-updated value.